 Thanks to all reviewers for offering so many valuable suggestions!
-We have taken all the suggestions and made significant improvements to the paper.
-Below are the major changes:
+We have taken all the suggestions and made significant revisions to the paper.
+We describe those below:

 Clarify research contribution and generalized benefits to other CSCW practitioners and researchers

-We made more emphasis in both introduction and discussion our contribution.
-While this paper reports a collaborative task in a specific intelligence analysis domain, findings regarding team process and breakdowns meet the interest of the broader CSCW community.
-This study makes three contributions: 1) we observed a spontaneously adopted interleaving workflow and quantitatively proved that an earlier switch from modeling to analysis improves performance; 2) we distinguished three labor division strategies and five factors that impacted team performance; 3) our result implied that effective collaboration requires teams being aware of not only partner actions, but also contribution value, uncertainty, and context of insight.
+The paper reports specifically reports on a collaborative information analysis task situated in the intelligence domain, but our findings regarding team process and breakdowns address the interests of the broader CSCW community.
+In the revision, we more clearly emphasize, in both the introduction and discussion, the contribution of this paper to understanding and suppoting the coordination of complex collaborative work: (1) we documented a spontaneously adopted interleaving workflow involving switching between modeling and analysis, and quantitatively characterized how an earlier switch from modeling to analysis improves team performance; (2) we distinguished three labor division strategies and five factors that impacted team performance; 3) our result implied that effective collaboration requires teams being aware of not only partner actions, but also contribution value, uncertainty, and context of insight.

-More collaboration literature
+Collaborative modeling and annotation literature

-Thanks for directing us to the literature.
-We included literature in collaborative modeling and annotation and believe these help our contribution clearer.
+We developed our treatment of prior literature in collaborative modeling and annotation.

 Many researches [@chen2014, @Nokelainen2015] have demonstrated that annotation helps share knowledge when reading and writing, two critical activities in intelligence analysis.